PREVIOUS: Ways to react #5

 ZEN STORY: There was once a young man who was as tired of his fits of rage as were those around him.
-He’d get mad at the most trivial things & then later apologize.
+He’d get mad at the most trivial things & then later apologized.
 The apologies stopped having any meaning because his behavior didn’t change.

-He was convinced that anger was ingrained, out of his control, & wondered why his loved ones couldn’t see that & accept him the way he was.
+He was convinced that his anger was ingrained, out of his control, & wondered why his loved ones couldn’t see that & accept him the way he was.
 Finally one day he pleaded with his guru for help & enlightenment.

 “Take a wooden board.
 Every time you get angry, drive a nail in it.
 Come back and let me know when the board is full.”